DataSpott/sgt_analysis/sgt_analyser_manual.md

 * the program will calculate a fitting sigmoid-curve for every well and, once finished, plot the raw data and fitted curve of each well

 **4. Compute SGT-method & plot results**
+* choose a tangent-fitting-method from the dropdown menu
 * insert the Cut-Off-value for the OD in the fourth block
-* if you want to manually set a linear area from which the µ for the calculations is taken tick the box and insert a upper and lower border for the area
+* if you chose the *"linear_area"*-method insert a upper and lower boundary-value
 * start the fourth block by left-clicking the Play-button
 * the program will calculate the SGT, log-level-reduction and FICI-average and print the results for each checkerboard as well as plots the resulting diagram for each well